-The most expensive time to visit Costa Rica are during the major holidays and high season which are end of December to end of April.
+The most expensive times to visit Costa Rica are during Christmas, New Years and mid December to end of April

 Flight Hacking Websites